Statements and opinions expressed in the CLEs listed are those of the presenters. The Bar does not endorse any views expressed therein.

 New Free On-Demand CLE Now Available

 The Mississippi Bar has released a package of 6 on-demand CLE sessions available at no charge to all members.
-You will receive links to each CLE via email after you register HERE.
+You will receive links to each CLE via email after you register on the Attorney Login page.
 Topics include:

 - “How Appellate Cases Find Their Way Through the Mississippi Supreme Court and Court of Appeals” presented by Justice Dawn Beam